 - the Goethe Institute's examination "Central Higher Level Test" (ZOP: Zentrale Oberstufenprüfung), the "Basic German Language Diploma" (KDS: Kleines Deutsches Sprachdiplom and the "Advanced German Language Diploma" (GDS: Großes Deutsches Sprachdiplom) no older than 31.12.2011;

 - telc Deutsch C1 Hochschule.

-The current range of available German courses can be found on the Language Centre web pages.
+Information about exam dates and the current offer of German courses can be found on the website of the Language Centre.

 Many international Bachelor's and Master's degree courses at Otto von Guericke University Magdeburg are offered in English.
 For admission to these courses applicants need to provide evidence of adequate knowledge of English, usually at B2 or C1 level of the European Framework of Reference.
 The most commonly accepted tests are:

 - TOEFL-Test (B2 (78-107 iBT) or C1 (108-120 iBT)